-4. All information in relation to the Municipal Civil Service will be given upon application either in person or by letter.
+All information in relation to the Municipal Civil Service will be given upon application either in person or by letter.
 Those asking for information by mail should inclose stamp for reply.

-5. The classification by schedule of city employees is
+5. The classification by schedule of city employees is dential position.

+5. The classification by schedule of the state of officers and stollows:

-Schedule A shall include all deputies of officers and commissioners duly authorized to act for their principals, and all persons necessarily occupying a strictly confilential position.
+Schedule A shall include all deputies of officers and commissioners duly authorized to act for their principals, and all persons necessarily occupying a strictly confidential position.

-and all persons necessarily occupying dential position.
 Schedule B shall include clerks, copyists, recorders, bookkeepers and others rendering clerical services, except type-writers and stenographers.

 Schedule C shall include Policemen, both in the Police Department and Department of Parks, and the uniformed force in the Fire Department, and Doormen in the Police Department.

-force in the Fire Department, Department, Schedule D shall include all persons for whose duty special expert knowledge is required not included in Schedule E. Schedule E shall include physicians, chemists, nurses, orderlies and attendants in the city hospitals and asylums, surgeons in the Police Department and the Department of Public Parks, and medical officers in the Eire Department.
+Department, Schedule D shall include all persons for whose duty special expert knowledge is required not included in Schedule E.

+special expert knowledge is required not included in Schedule E.

+Schedule E. Shall include physicians, chemists, nurses, orderlies and attendants in the city hospitals and asylums, surgeons in the Police Department and the Department of Public Parks, and medical officers in the Fire Department.

-asylums, surgeons asylums, surgeons asylums, surgeons are pepartment of Public Parks, and medical office of Public Parks, and medical office and all persons not included in the foregoing schedules, except laborers or day workmen.
+Schedule F shall include stenographers, type-writers and all persons not included in the foregoing schedules, except laborers or day workmen.